hashicorp/terraform/website/docs/backends/types/pg.html.md

 ## Technical Design

-Postgres version 9.5 or newer is required to support advisory locks, the "ON CONFLICT" upsert syntax, *jsonb* data type.
+Postgres version 9.5 or newer is required to support advisory locks and the "ON CONFLICT" upsert syntax.

 This backend creates one table **states** in the automatically-managed Postgres schema configured by the `schema_name` variable.